 Next comes Keylong, which is the biggest town located on Manali – Leh Highway and is the district/administrative headquarter of Lahaul Valley and Spiti Valley districts of Himachal Pradesh.

-The opening of Rohtang Pass tunnel will provide an year-round connectivity to Keylong and rest of the Lahaul Valley.
-Although the road from Manali to Leh will remain closed at other mountain passes in winter months even after Rohtang Pass tunnel is operational.
+The opening of the Rohtang Pass tunnel will provide year-round connectivity to Keylong and the rest of the Lahaul Valley.
+Although the road from Manali to Leh will remain closed at other mountain passes in winter months even after the Rohtang Pass tunnel is operational.

 Keylong Sightseeing & Stay Options

-There is a famous Kardang Monastery in Keylong, which is the largest and most important monastery of Lahaul district of the Drukpa sect of Tibetan Buddhism.
-The views from the Keylong town are pretty nice with Bhaga river flowing in between but personally, I felt it (Keylong) a bit boring 🙁 …
+There is a famous Kardang Monastery in Keylong, which is the largest and most important monastery of the Lahaul district of the Drukpa sect of Tibetan Buddhism.
+The views from the Keylong town are pretty nice with the Bhaga river flowing in between, but I felt it (Keylong) a bit boring 🙁 …

 Utilities / Services at Keylong